Death of Chan Yin-lam: Disappearance and death

 On 19 September at 14:15, Chan left a group of friends at Mei Foo and sent a message to some friends stating she was going back home.
 It was her last message before her disappearance.
 Friends put out a missing person's brief after she failed to reappear and her family called the police on 21 September.
 According to surveillance footage from Youth College she attended, she left the campus barefoot and walked towards the waterfront near Tseung Kwan O on 19 September.
-She was reported missing two days later.

 The MTRC confirmed that station cleaners had found a mobile phone and some stationery belonging to Chan on the ground near an exit of Tiu Keng Leng station.
 Station staff contacted Chan's family members as confirmed by the mobile phone call logs.
-Her family member picked up the lost property two days later.
+A family member picked up the lost property two days later.

 At 11 am on 22 September, a man who was fishing saw a floating object with a human form 100 meters off the coast from Devil's Peak.
 Hong Kong Police boats were dispatched, and it was discovered to be the naked corpse of a human female.
 Police initially reported that the victim was a female suspected of being between 25 and 30 years of age, 1.5m in height, medium build, with long blond hair.
 On 9 October, responding to media inquiries, police confirmed that the naked corpse belonged to the 15-year-old Chan.

 A Lennon Wall at Hong Kong Design Institute, the school Chan attended before her death.

 The police originally requested a court warrant on 27 September on the grounds that the case was a murder, but changed the categorisation to "dead body found" (not suspicious) several days later.
-Her mother's later interview and the police's assertion that Chan had killed herself were met with some scepticism: there were doubts that Chan had killed herself by drowning as she was an award-winning swimmer.
-Furthermore, waning trust in the government and the police, and the change in designation led to rumours circulating on social media.
+Her mother's later interview and the police's assertion that Chan had killed herself were met with some scepticism: there were doubts that Chan had killed herself by drowning, as she was an award-winning swimmer.
+Furthermore, waning trust in the government and the police and the change in designation led to rumours circulating on social media.
 The police and government officials were rumoured to have murdered her for participating in the 2019 Hong Kong protests and then covered-up her death.
 The Hong Kong police and government have denied these allegations.
 Pro-government posts, photos, memes and videos also propagated unsubstantiated claims that foreign forces were behind the demonstrations.